DFHack/dfhack/docs/Lua API.rst

 release keyboard focus, but first it will restore the text that was displayed before the ``EditField`` gained focus and then call the ``on_change`` callback.

-The ``EditField`` cursor can be moved to where you want to insert/remove text.
-The following cursor movement keys are recognized:
+The ``EditField`` cursor can be moved to where you want to insert/remove text by clicking the mouse at that position.
+In addition, the following cursor movement keys are recognized:

 - Left/Right arrow: move the cursor one character to the left or right.
 - Ctrl-Left/Right arrow: move the cursor one word to the left or right.